QubesOS/qubes-doc/user/advanced-topics/standalones-and-hvms.md

 qvm-run --pass-io untrusted 'cat "/media/user/externalhd/win10.raw"' > /home/user/win10-root.img
 ```

-If you image is not 10Gb size, extend it to 10Gb:
+If your image is not 10Gb size, extend it to 10Gb:
 ```
 dd if=/dev/zero of=/home/user/win10-root.img count=0 bs=1 seek=10737418240
 ```